House-Harbour-Grace Oceanview

 1 baths

-Welcome to Lot 7 Garland Street, Harbour Grace.
-This property is currently construction and should be completed by late 2025 or early 2026.
-The home features single level living with two bedrooms with ample closet space, three - piece bathroom and open concept living area complete with large
+Welcome to 20 Garland Street, Harbour Grace.
+This property is completed and ready for it's new owners!
+The home features single level living with two bedrooms with ample closet space, three - piece bathroom and open concept living area complete with large living room, eat - in kitchen and

 Brent Roach,Royal Lepage Atlantic Homestead